 This excel sheet calculates the dehumidifier capacity for reducing the humidity in a warehouse, cold room, warehouse, industries etc.

-In layman’s language, dehumidification process is the removal of water from the surrounding air.
+In layman’s language, the dehumidification process is the removal of water from the surrounding air.
 Bringing down the humidity levels means reducing the moisture content in the air.

 Details required to calculate de-humidification capacity

 In order to calculate the required capacity of a dehumidifier, you need to collect the following details: